niceume/datasailr/paper.md

 DataSailr script is a domain specific language for data processing.
 Using domain specific language for data manipulation is a similar approach to SAS^[SAS and all other SAS Institute Inc. product or service names are registered trademarks or trademarks of SAS Institute Inc. in the USA and other countries.] software[@sas1985sas:1985].
 SAS software provides DATA blocks, within which users can write scripts that are specific for data manipulation in a row wise manner.
 The separation of data manipulation steps and statistical procedures has a benefit of improved readability.
 Its row wise data manipulation script is easy to understand and learn.
 DataSailr brings the same kind of experience to R.

+For example, you have student health data and you need to calculate each student's body mass index (BMI) from their body weight and height.
+Using R's built-in functionality, you need to access body weight and height as column vectors, conduct vector calculation, and assign the result vector to BMI column.
+DataSailr script, on the other hand, enables you to write code as how to calculate BMI for each person.

 There are also other R packages that have been improving data manipulation, such as sqldf[@sqldf:2017] and dplyr[@dplyr:2021].
 The sqldf package enables users to write SQL for data manipulation.
 The dplyr package enables users to write data manipulation procedures in a sequential way by chaining functions without thinking much about column vectors.
 DataSailr enables the same kind of things with a single DataSailr script.